 Every person has the right to live.
 However, there’s a limit to how much help a layperson can give to someone who is seriously injured.
-While there are many things that may help someone who needs immediate attention, whether that’s a tourniquet, making a splint or cauterizing a wood.
-All these things have their place, but it’s an entirely different matter when it comes to performing surgery in the field with no experience and no proper equipment.
+Helping someone who needs immediate attention, whether that’s making a tourniquet, a splint or cauterizing a wound is one thing, and performing surgery in the field with no experience and no proper equipment is another.

 This article will lay out some ideas of why surgery shouldn’t be practiced, unless absolutely necessary.

 First off, surgery is harder than it looks and there is often blood, lots of it.

 Consider the following example: Your buddy has been shot in the belly and is bleeding internally.
 Pressure cannot stop the bleeding.
 Is it possible to perform surgery to stop it?

 Sure, anyone can cut open an abdomen, but that’s just the first step in a long process.

 When you cut through muscles and fat, they too contain blood vessels, causing additional bleeding in the skin and the tissues and fat.
 If you hit a larger blood vessel, there will be even more bleeding.